sahar-saoudi/Grover-s-algorithm-/README.md

 - createMCXForClause : Creates a controlled-X (MCX) gate for a given CNF clause.
 - createMCZGate : Creates a controlled-Z (MCZ) gate with the specified number of control qubits.

-The tests_grover.ipynb shows the results of 2 SATs.
+The tests_grover.ipynb file shows the results of 2 SATs.